 SELLER'S FAILED EFFORTS TARGETED 4 x EARNINGS - SPECTRUM DELIVERS BUYER FOR 9 x EARNINGS

 Another manufacturing client had been trying to sell their business on their own for over two years.
 They finally came to an agreement to sell to a strategic buyer they had been negotiating with for several months.
 Unfortunately, after many months of time-consuming due diligence that anticipated transaction ultimately fell through leaving the owners of the company in a very difficult and frustrating situation.
 Our firm was then retained to secure a sale to either a strategic or financial buyer.
 After we developed targeted offering documents on the company and began marketing the business, we were able to procure offers from several different buyers.
 These included both financial and strategic buyers from our extensive network.
 The advantage to the client in this case was not only a successful closing but the bidding war we created eventually led to the highest offer being 9 times earnings.
-This was more than double the price of the failed transaction the seller had originally put together on their own and an outcome only achievable through the diligent efforts of an experienced Spectrum team.
+This was more than double the price of the failed transaction the seller had originally put together on their own and an outcome only achievable through the diligent efforts of an experienced and very focused Spectrum team.

 CASE STUDY #5